5 Charming Villages in the South of France

 Book now: La Bastide Saint-Antoine

-Located just outside the city is the 17th-century La Bastide Saint-Antoine.
-It’s also home to Michelin-starred, celebrated chef Jacques Chibois.
-This is the picturesque Provençal dream you’ve been searching for.
+Located just outside the city is the 17th-century La Bastide Saint-Antoine, which is home to a celebrated restaurant from chef Jacques Chibois.
+Before it became a hotel in 1996, this building was a private country estate that welcomed the likes of the Kennedys and the Rolling Stones, and it remains the picturesque Provençal dream you’ve been searching for.